JBRIT: Guidelines for Authors

 Please submit manuscripts at letter size (8.5 × 11 inches) in electronic format (doc, docx, rtf) as an email attachment (1-inch page margins, Times New Roman 11pt font, 1.5 line spacing, 0pt paragraph spacing).
 If absolutely necessary, submissions are also accepted by USPS mail with a single hard copy and on CD-ROM.
 For review purposes only, figures/illustrations may be submitted in low-resolution format (jpgs) as email attachments or they may be embedded in the manuscript/doc file.

 Upon acceptance for publication, the manuscript may be submitted as an email attachment or returned in the mail with a single hard copy and an electronic copy.
-If you have figures/illustrations in electronic format they should be submitted at this time in high resolution tif format, scanned at the absolute best quality possible.
+If you have figures/illustrations in electronic format, they should be submitted at this time in high resolution tif format, scanned at the absolute best quality possible.
 Digital figures may be submitted on a CD-ROM disk or via a filesharing site (e.g., Dropbox) if they are too large for email.
 Typically b/w line drawings should be scanned at 600 dpi or higher and b/w half tones and color photos at 300 dpi.
 Full-page image/text size is 5½ × 8 inches (32.5 × 48 picas; 138 × 202 mm).
 If you need your figures/illustrations digitized, the editorial staff at the BRIT Press will be happy to handle any electronic digitization needs you have; all original material can be returned if requested.

 Consult the latest issue of J. Bot.
 Res.
 Inst.
 Texas (or Sida) for format of articles and notes regarding title, author, and address.
-Ranges of numbers are separated by double hyphens (6--8) OR an en-dash symbol.
+Ranges of numbers are separated by double hyphens (6--8) OR the en-dash symbol.
 Footnotes, figure legends, appendices, and tables should be on separate pages and inserted at the end of the manuscript following references.
-Authors are encouraged to use the APG III families, which can be accessed through the Missouri Botanical Garden research site (Angiosperm Phylogeny Website).
+Authors are encouraged to use the APG IV families, which can be accessed through the Missouri Botanical Garden research site (Angiosperm Phylogeny Website).

 Every paper should include both an English and Spanish (or another major language) abstract.
 If you cannot provide an abstract in a second language, a Spanish or English abstract will be added for you.
+We welcome authors to submit additional abstracts in the language relevant to their research area or topic to encourage repatriation of knowledge back to local cultures.

 Label information should be provided for specimen citations in the label's original language.
 No translation is necessary.
 Similarly, follow whatever unit of measure is provided on the label (e.g. metric or standard/English).
 Use the collector’s last name (or full name) and number (or "s.n.") and italicize both.
 Abbreviate the months of the year by the first three letters of the month without a period.
 Separate country and state/region/subdivision names with periods with a colon following the terminal name (separating the locale names from the beginning of the locality description).